carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 ###### Figure 4.
 Alpha diversity indexes for both samples

 Each of these metrics can give insight of the distribution of the OTUs inside our samples.
-For example.
-Chao1 diversity index gives more weight to singletons and doubletons observed in our samples.
-While Shannon is a entrophy index remarking the impossiblity of taking two reads out of the metagenome "bag" and that these two will belong to the same OTU.
+For example Chao1 diversity index gives more weight to singletons and doubletons observed in our samples, while Shannon is a entropy index remarking the impossiblity of taking two reads out of the metagenome "bag" and that these two will belong to the same OTU.

 > ## Exercise 1
 >
-> Use the help from plot_richness to discover other ways to plot diversity estimates using Phyloseq
+> Use the help from `plot_richness` to discover other ways to plot diversity estimates using Phyloseq
 > and use another index to show the α diversity in our samples.
 >
 >> ## Solution